tanzu-build/jenkins/README.md

 This repository contains:
 - a Docker file to build a dind container with `tanzu cli` in case Jenkis is deployed on a k8s cluster
-- a jenkins pipeline that use `tanzu cli` to build and deploy artifacts
+- jenkins pipelines that use `tanzu cli` to build and deploy artifacts
+Note: pipelines use doker registry today by default.

 ## Prerequisites
 [Jenkins](https://github.com/tanzu-build/jenkins/blob/main/Jenkins.md) installed and running: